berk245/algorithms-and-data-structures/3-sorting-algorithms/4-insertion_sort/insertion_sort.md

 - We define an indexes_to_sort variable to iterate over the 'unsorted' section of the list.
 - We start a for loop in the unsorted area (in the range of indexes_to_sort).
 - We look at the first element of the unsorted section, value_to_sort and 'insert' it where it belongs by comparing it with it's neighbor on its left.
-- We keep on moving value_to_sorted to the left until it is greater than the number on its left or the index is zero.
+- We keep on moving value_to_sort to the left until it is greater than the number on its left or the index is zero.
 - We return the array after every value is moved to the sorted section of the array.

 ## Time and Space Complexity